Markham Royals: History

-Hamilton Red Wings/Kilty B's 1973-2015
+Hamilton Red Wings/Kilty B's (1973–2015)

 The Red Wings were founded in 1973 as the second Hamilton-based team in the Niagara District Junior B Hockey League.
 After one season, the league divided into two leagues and the Red Wings went the way of the Golden Horseshoe Junior Hockey League.
-In 1975-76, the other Hamilton team joined the Southern Ontario Junior A Hockey League and became the Hamilton Mountain A's.
+In 1975–76, the other Hamilton team joined the Southern Ontario Junior A Hockey League and became the Hamilton Mountain A's.
 The draw of a local Junior A club weakened the team and they took a one-year leave a season later.

 In 1977, under new ownership the team came back as the Kiltys.
-Although a very competitive team, it took the Kiltys until 1992-93 to win a Golden Horseshoe championship.
+Although a very competitive team, it took the Kiltys until 1992–93 to win a Golden Horseshoe championship.
 With that win, the Kiltys were promoted to the newly formed Ontario Provincial Junior A Hockey League with a variety of other Junior B squads.
 Outside of some brief troubles in the late 1990s, the Hamilton franchise has been very successful in regular season play in the OJHL.
-The team was renamed the Hamilton Red Wings in 2002 and continues to field highly competitive teams season after season.
+The team was renamed the Hamilton Red Wings in 2002 and continued to field highly competitive teams season after season.

-Markham Royals 2015-present
+Markham Royals (2015–present)

-In the spring of 2015, the Red Wings moved to Markham, Ontario and became the Markham Royals.
+In early 2015, the Red Wings moved to Markham, Ontario and became the Markham Royals.
 Markham had been without an OJHL franchise since 2012.
 The club also acquired the rights for Waxers Junior A, and has chosen to play as the Markham Royals.